callumflack/callum-flack-design/content/pages/about.comp.md

 ## Experienced

 Since starting out in 2000, I've worked in London, Melbourne, Sydney and Brisbane, for design studios, advertising agencies, startups and SMEs.
 Since 2015, my wife, our young family and I have lived in Cairns, Australia.
 Before teaching myself to code websites in 2010, my career highlight was working as a brand designer at Saatchi & Saatchi, London in 2006.
 I've also owned and run <a target="_blank" href="https://www.discogs.com/artist/2452856-Callum-Flack">a few vinyl record labels in past years</a>, so I know how to create products for a niche community.

 > Callum has great eye for detail, yet he also understand the "why" of things.
 His visual design work is top notch and understands the importance of using design as a tool to cater for user need.
-He immerses himself in his work, so he's very easy to collaborate with. _— <a class="icon-targetblan" target="_blank" href="https://www.linkedin.com/in/brianhur/">Brian Hur</a>, founder of VetPronto (YCW15)_
+He immerses himself in his work, so he's very easy to collaborate with. _<a class="icon-targetblan" target="_blank" href="https://www.linkedin.com/in/brianhur/">Brian Hur</a>, founder of VetPronto (YCW15)_

 <!-- > Development isn't simple.
 It’s easy working with Callum because he understands this.
 We work well together to understand problems, define options, improve systems and decide on the course of action." _— <a class="icon-targetblan" target="_blank" href="https://github.com/barryph">Barry Phillip Hall</a>, JavaScript engineer_ -->